fev-bench: A Realistic Benchmark for Time Series Forecasting: Task definitions

-\looseness=-1 \textbf{Rolling evaluation.} We use rolling window evaluation to balance computational cost with statistical reliability.
-The number of windows $W$ is determined by dataset size: up to 20 windows for datasets with fewer than 10 series, up to 10 windows for datasets with 10--2000 series, and 1 window for larger datasets.
-The actual value of $W$ is constrained by available data length, ensuring at least $(2 \times H + 1)$ past observations before the first evaluation window.
-We aggregate the results across rolling windows with arithmetic mean.
+\looseness=-1 \textbf{Rolling evaluation.} We use rolling window evaluation to balance computational cost and statistical reliability.
+Depending on dataset size, we use up to 20 windows for datasets with fewer than 10 series, up to 10 for datasets with 10--2000 series, and 1 for larger datasets, additionally requiring at least $(2 \times H + 1)$ past observations before the first window.
+Results are averaged across windows.

+\textbf{Representative subset of tasks.} In addition to the full 100-task \bench benchmark, we provide \minibench, a curated subset of 20 tasks (\cref{app:mini-bench}).
+The subset preserves the diversity of covariates, dimensionalities, domains, and horizons in the full benchmark while enabling faster iteration at lower computational cost. \minibench also approximates the relative model rankings of the full benchmark, making it suitable for model development and ablation studies.